shnydercom/metaExplorer/doc/debuggingTips.md

 	react-toolbox/lib... cannot be found
 # fix:
 	run 'yarn install' and 'yarn build' inside the folder 'node_modules/react-toolbox', if the dependency for react-toolbox is not npm but github.
 Reason for this was a bug which lead to a crash of the TimePicker component, that wasn't fixed in the npm package up until version 2.0.0-beta.13

+	OR:

+	clone the dev-branch of react-toolbox locally, and include it in your package.json via 'yarn add file:/path/to/react-toolbox' cloning command:
+	git clone --single-branch -b dev https://github.com/react-toolbox/react-toolbox.git